snl-dakota/dakota/docs/user/usingdakota/inputfile/variables.rst

 Aleatory Uncertain Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Aleatory uncertainties are irreducible variabilities inherent in nature.
+Aleatory uncertainty is also known as inherent variability,
+irreducible uncertainty, or randomnes.
+It is typically modeled using
-They are commonly modeled using probability distributions, and
-probabilistic methods are commonly used for propagating input aleatory
+probability distributions, and probabilistic methods are commonly used
-uncertainties described by probability distribution specifications.
-The
+for propagating input aleatory uncertainties described by probability
-two following sections describe the continuous and discrete aleatory
+distribution specifications.
+The two following sections describe the
-uncertain variables supported by Dakota.
+continuous and discrete aleatory uncertain variables supported by

-For aleatory random variables, Dakota supports a user-supplied
-correlation matrix to provide correlations among the input variables.
-By
-default, the correlation matrix is set to the identity matrix, i.e., no
-correlation among the uncertain variables.

-For additional information on random variable probability
-distributions, refer to :cite:p:`Hal00` and :cite:p:`Swi04`.
-Refer to
-:dakkw:`variables` for more detail on the uncertain variable
-specifications and to :ref:`uq` for available methods to quantify the
-uncertainty in the response.
+Dakota.

 .. _`variables:uncertain:cauv`: